Set Current Location

 Displaying an extensive collection of locks and vaults used around the world, John M. Mossman Lock Collection is sure to impress you.
 The exhibits include samples from 4000 BCE to the 20th Century.
 Among these are more than 370 locks, keys and other special tools required for locking.
 Also on display are rare made-to-order locks, and almost all these locks have been known to preserve money behind their doors and safes.
 Open for visits, the museum's collection belongs to John M. Mossman, who had also written 'Lure of the Lock' a well-researched book on the history and mechanisms of locks.

 The Coney Island Museum is a small but informative museum dedicated to preserving the history of Coney Island.
 The museum features Coney Island memorabilia like the Steeplechase Horse, the Boardwalk Rolling Chair, Funhouse Distortion Mirrors, and antique souvenirs.
-Relics of old rides, including vintage bumper cars, bring you back to Coney Island's heyday.
-With a changing exhibition schedule that showcases items like Mermaid Parade photos, this museum's a bargain at USD6!
-A knowledgeable staff can answer any questions on Coney Island, and Coney Island historians hold an "Ask the Expert" lecture series too.
+Relics of old rides like vintage bumper cars take you back to Coney Island's heyday.
+With a changing exhibition schedule, the museum showcases items like photos of Mermaid Parade.
+Their knowledgeable staff can answer any questions on Coney Island.
+"Ask the Expert" lecture series are held here by the historians of Coney Island.